laserattack/midnight-runner/README.md

 <sup>2</sup> The names of months and days of the week are not case-sensitive.
 MON is the same as mon.

+A good site to understand cron is [cron-checker.com/](https://cron-checker.com/)

 # Build using Go compiler

 In the repo `src` directory run `go build -o <filename>`